denishartl/jetson-yolo-intro/README.md

 # jetson-yolo-intro
-Intro project to get started with YOLO models on the NVIDIA Jetson Orin Nano
+This project is designed to be a starting point for running YOLO (You Only Look Once) object detection models on NVIDIA Jetson devices.
+It provides guidance on getting started with YOLO models, including a small showcase of each task YOLO can perform.